skillrepos/cc-se/labs.md

 ## 9: Metering Reminder and Cleanup
 **What we're doing:** Closing the loop on cost awareness.
-**Why:** Actions usage falls under the June 15, 2026 separate Agent SDK metering on subscription plans — plus normal GitHub Actions minutes.
+**Why:** Actions usage falls under the separate Agent SDK metering on subscription plans — plus normal GitHub Actions minutes.

 **Action:** Read the note above, and leave the workflow files in place — they're harmless here (no secret is configured in the workshop repo, and no one will comment `@claude` on it).